There’s always been a touch of Venice to Vienna

 Freyung 2 und Strauchgasse 4 und Herrengasse 14, 1010 Wien

 The Palais Ferstel has a barrier-free access in Strauchgasse for our events guests.
 An elevator takes you directly to the ballroom.
+There is also a barrier-free toilet facility.

 Pick-up points can also be set up for coaches